I love kombucha tea. But first, I loved Dr. Pepper. I confess: I had an addiction to Dr. Pepper.

 What finally cured me?

-Kombucha — the fizzy, mildy sweet and tart, health drink that works wonders detoxing our bodies.
+Kombucha tea — the fizzy, mildy sweet and tart, health drink that works wonders detoxing our bodies.

-It satisfied my cravings for a fizzy energy boost without the sugar crashes that accompanied my Dr. Pepper drinking.
-A 16 oz. bottle of organic raw kombucha costs around $3.50.
+Kombucha tea satisfied my cravings for a fizzy energy boost without the sugar crashes that accompanied my Dr. Pepper drinking.
+A 16 oz. bottle of organic raw kombucha tea costs around $3.50.
 Multiply that times several family members and a couple of glasses per day, and it adds up quickly.

-If you could brew your own flavored kombucha for as little as $1.50/gallon and about ten minutes of your time, why wouldn’t you?
+If you could learn how to make kombucha tea for as little as $1.50/gallon and about ten minutes of your time, why wouldn’t you?